MuhammadShoaibKalim/Backend-collection/README.md

-##Backend Data Modeling
+## Backend Data Modeling
-In this repo it contains backend things like data modeling of different projects i try in my practical implementation.
+This repo, contains backend things like data modeling of different projects I try in my practical implementation.

-Here is list of few models i practice :
+Here is the list of a few models I practice :
 -Hospital
 -Social Media
 -To Do
--Ecommerce
+-E-commerce
+Also, the backend server was made.